marcelocf/linux-map-e-ocn/README.md

 # Using MAP-E (OCN) on a Linux router

+**STATUS: WORK IN PROGRESS**

 This repository contains docs and scripts to aid configuring the MAP-E in Linux.

 > **WARNING:** This is for MAP-E provided by OCN only!
 You can check if that is
 > your case by going to [this website](https://v6test.ocn.ne.jp/) with IPv6
 > enabled in the connection you want to setup.

+Also, disclaimer: I am a software engineer, NOT a network or infra engineer.
+There is a huge chance information I share here is wrong or I didn't interpret something in the right way.
+For that I highly recommend you look up other sources.

+I tried my best to link my own sources and tried to keep them as reputable as possible.

+Also note that according to [this article)[https://arxiv.org/pdf/1612.00309.pdf], `both MAP-E or MAP-T are still IETF’s drafts and still aren’t implemented in large scale`.
+So it could be that the implementation is not exactly standard right now.
+I highly doubt that so I am moving forward.

 ## Intro